noraj/prenus/README.md

 - Gemfile use HTTPS instead of HTTP
 - Convert README to Markdown
 - Lint code with default Rubocop config
+- Fix the file structure and have proper `require`

 Known bug: